streamlit/docs/content/streamlit-cloud/index.md

 Want to avoid the work of setting up a local development environment?
 Community Cloud can help you quickly configure a codespace to develop in the cloud.
 Whether it's your own deployed app or an app deployed from a public repository, it only takes a few clicks to start coding or editing a Streamlit app.
 See [Edit your app](/streamlit-community-cloud/manage-your-app/edit-your-app).

 If you haven't built your first Streamlit app yet, you can check out [Get started](/get-started) in our Streamlit library documentation or [Fork and edit a public app](/streamlit-community-cloud/get-started/fork-and-edit-a-public-app) from our <a href="https://streamlit.io/gallery" target="_blank">App gallery</a>.
-Check out [Quickstart](/streamlit-community-cloud/get-started/quickstart) to speed-run you through creating your account, deploying an example app, and editing it using GitHub Codespaces.
+Check out [Community Cloud quickstart](/get-started/installation/cloud-quickstart) to speed-run you through creating your account, deploying an example app, and editing it using GitHub Codespaces.

 <InlineCalloutContainer>
     <InlineCallout
         color="l-blue-70"
         icon="rocket_launch"
         bold="Quickstart"
-        href="/streamlit-community-cloud/get-started/quickstart"
+        href="/get-started/installation/cloud-quickstart"
     >Create your account and deploy an example app as fast as possible.
 Jump right into coding with GitHub Codespaces.
     </InlineCallout>
     <InlineCallout